backupbrew/switchbrew/Savegames.md

 This page describes the format of savegames contained in NAND.
+NAND savegames do not use an container with the entire file encrypted, however most of the file is encrypted(?).
+This might mean the file-data(not filesystem) is encrypted?(However some cases there's plaintext game related strings etc)

 ### AES CMAC header